Borrowed Bites

 • Vanilla extract: This is where all the flavor comes from, so don't skip it.
 You can substitute with vanilla bean paste, but the flecks of vanilla will show up in the rosettes.

-🥣 How to make Christmas cupcakes from scratch
+How to make Christmas chocolate cupcakes

 First, whisk together the dry ingredients in a large bowl or bowl of a stand or electric mixer.